 Shutdown Best Practices

-Disabling shutdown leaves the desktops running 24/7, which can be expensive.
-On the other hand, shutting a user’s desktop down interrupts all running processes and is destructive to unsaved data.
+Disabling shutdown may leave the desktops running 24/7, which can be expensive.
+On the other hand, shutting a user’s desktop down closes all running processes and is destructive to unsaved data.
 Therefore:

-Set lengthier timeouts than you would for a pool that can use Sleep or Hibernation to prevent work disruption.
+Set longer timeouts than you would for Sleep or Hibernation to prevent work disruption.

 Examine the auto-save settings for your desktop users’ software to minimize the possibility of data loss.